ian-whitestone/ian-whitestone.github.io/_posts/2020-12-11-docker-builds-gcr-github-actions.md

     <img width="75%" src="{{ site.baseurl }}{% link images/docker-gcr-ga/docker-ga-gcr.png %}">
 </p>

-I've recently been using docker to package up my Python environment for deployment in a [Dask cluster on Google Cloud Platform]({% post_url 2020-09-29-single-node-dask-cluster-on-gcp %}) (GCP).
-If you're spinning up Dask clusters in an active codebase, you'll want to make sure you're regularly updating your docker image with the latest dependencies and code.
-To avoid the hassle of manually rebuilding your docker image whenever things change, I recommend creating a simple Github Actions workflow that rebuilds your docker image automatically.
+I've recently been using Docker to package up my Python environment for deployment in a [Dask cluster on Google Cloud Platform]({% post_url 2020-09-29-single-node-dask-cluster-on-gcp %}) (GCP).
+If you're spinning up Dask clusters in an active codebase, you'll want to make sure you're regularly updating your Docker image with the latest dependencies and code.
+To avoid the hassle of manually rebuilding your Docker image whenever things change, I recommend creating a simple [Github Actions](https://github.com/features/actions) workflow that rebuilds your Docker image automatically.
 This can be configured to run whenever a new commit is pushed to master or a development branch, or any other [events that trigger a workflow](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows).

-In this example, I'll be using Google's [Container Registry](https://cloud.google.com/container-registry) (GCR) product to host my docker image due to its [tight integration with Google Compute Engine](https://cloud.google.com/compute/docs/containers/deploying-containers), but this workflow can easily be extended to push your image to any registry.
+In this example, I'll be using Google's [Container Registry](https://cloud.google.com/container-registry) (GCR) product to host my Docker image due to its [tight integration with Google Compute Engine](https://cloud.google.com/compute/docs/containers/deploying-containers), but this workflow can easily be extended to push your image to any registry.

 ## Creating a service account in GCP